It’s that time of year again. It’s time to design the annual employee survey.

 - 28 months: Average number of months after which high achievers left their current employer

-Therefore, it’s important for employers to understand how well they’re organization is doing with development opportunities.
+Therefore, it’s important for employers to understand how well their organization is doing with development opportunities.

 Do you feel that your job allows you to develop new skills?